 Adam, from Ontario, recently sent us these awesome pictures of his remodeled front door columns that helped his home stand out from the crowd.

-These front door columns wrapped in faux wood siding panels look fantastic, and help Adam's house stand apart from its neighbors.
+These front door columns wrapped in 4-sided faux wood beams look fantastic, and help Adam's house stand apart from its neighbors.

 Fortunately, Adam didn't have to look far for a solution.

-"We stumbled across FauxWoodBeams.com.
+"We stumbled across BarronDesigns.com.
 There was only one testimonial photo on the website showing exterior columns, so we were hesitant at first - but it seemed like the solution to our problem."

 "The 4-sided beam product we selected as easy to cut with a hand saw," Adam writes.
-"We chose a long beam and cut it in half."
+"We chose one long beam and cut it in half."

 BEFORE: Every house on the block had these same dreary, white columns.